Randy Moss: Redshirt freshman season (1996)

 In 1996, while serving his 30-day jail sentence in a work-release program from 1995, Moss tested positive for marijuana, thus violating his probation, and was dismissed from Florida State.
 He served an additional 60 days in jail for the probation violation.

 Ultimately, Moss transferred to Marshall University, about an hour's drive from his home.
 Because Marshall was then a Division I-AA school, NCAA rules allowed him to transfer there without losing any further eligibility.
 In 1996, he set the NCAA Division I-AA records for the most games with a touchdown catch in a season (14), most consecutive games with a touchdown catch (13), most touchdown passes caught in a season (28 – tying Jerry Rice's 1984 record), and most receiving yards gained by a freshman in a season (1,709 on 78 catches), a record which still stands.
 Moss was also the leading kickoff returner in Division I-AA on the season, with 612 total yards and a 34.0-yard average.
-The 1996 Marshall Thundering Herd went undefeated and won the Division I-AA title, with Moss having four touchdown receptions in the 1996 NCAA Division I-AA Football Championship Game.
+The 1996 Marshall Thundering Herd went undefeated and won the Division I-AA title, with Moss having four touchdown receptions in the 1996 NCAA Division I-AA Football Championship Game against Montana.
 It was Marshall's last season before moving to Division I-A.

 At the Southern Conference indoor track championships, Moss ran the 200 meters in 21.15 seconds, missing the conference record by only .02 seconds.
 Although Moss had not raced competitively for four years, his time was one of the best in the country that year.